 If the construction process is overwhelming you, consider a prefab.
 The IdeaBox "minibox" is a modern 430-square-foot prefab house.
 A clever simple design.
 Just add furniture and move in.

 The kitHAUS modules are fantastic.
-117-square-feet to 289-square-feet aluminum-framed modules that can stand-alone or combine for larger structures.
+117-square-feet to 289-square-feet aluminum-framed modular that can stand-alone or combine for larger structures.
 This is the future of housing innovation -- strong, efficient, easy-to-assemble kits of parts.
 If these go into volume production, prices could fall substantially.

 The micro compact home is a clever little living-space built in Germany.
 The tiny box is a fully-functioning home and has been used to house college students.

 Escape Homes offers a 400 square foot prefab home.
 The design features French doors opening onto a large screened porch, and a wall of windows.
 Attractive cabin style.